MelGalera/Survival-Analysis-with-R/index.md

     ## Wald test            = 53.09  on 1 df,   p=3e-13
     ## Score (logrank) test = 54.22  on 1 df,   p=2e-13

-The result shows that the difference between the survival curves are significant (low p-value).
+The result shows that the survival curves for `gradeF` are significantly different for at least some time intervals (low p-value).
 The median survival time for those who have tumor differentiation grade 2 was 5653 days while 3700 days for those with tumor grade 3 (shown below and also in the KM curve).

     ##     strata median lower upper
     ## 1 gradeF=2   5653  4782    NA